b17fr13nds/lxfuzz/README.md

 # lxfuzz
-lxfuzz is a grey-box fuzzer used for linux. it is scalable because of qemu being used to emulate in a way to be able to freely choose the number of instances and their memory.
+lxfuzz is a grey-box kernel fuzzer used for linux. it is scalable because of qemu being used to emulate in a way to be able to freely choose the number of instances and their memory.

 ## setup and run